Understanding Data Driven Testing in SoapUI Pro:

 This can be done using Excel, CSV or SQL through JDBC drivers

 We will use CurrencyConvertor web service to practice.
-Before creating new project in SoapUI Pro, prepare test data based on the input request for the web service as shown in the below screenshot.
+Before creating the new project in SoapUI Pro, prepare test data based on the input request for the web service as shown in the below screenshot.

 Once test data is ready, open SoapUI Pro and follow these steps.